kamranmunawar/Schools/README.md

 School information on the map

 ## NON-TECHNICAL EXPLANATION OF PROJECT
-This project is about data visualisation.
-Download data from ofstead and Office for National Statistics to view school information on a map.
+This project is about data visualization.
+Download data from Ofsted and the Office for National Statistics to view school information on a map.

 ## DATA
 Download data from ofstead website (https://reports.ofsted.gov.uk/) and Office for National Statistics website (https://geoportal.statistics.gov.uk)